saeedashraf/engageclients/README.md

 5. word, compress, and merge are the most used products by users
 6. and alot more

-### Based on the analyses I did, the main users are those who come from Firefox, under windows OS system and use the word, compress, and merge
+### Based on the analyses (descriptive statistics) I did, the primary users come from Firefox, under the Windows operating system, and use the word, compress, and merge pages.

 ## First Run of Visualization